Dieng Plateau in Java: A Detailed Travel Guide (2024)

 Take a volcano.
 Then add a few more next to it, now you have a Volcanic Complex.
 All these volcanoes have calderas.
 A caldera is a flat depression around a volcano.
 Combine all the volcanoes’ calderas and you get a plateau.

-Dieng Plateau is about 6 km long and 14 km wide.
-It is the highest plateau on Java with an average elevation of 2100 m. and a maximum of 2565 m.
+Dieng Plateau is a volcanic complex about 6 km long and 14 km wide.
+It is the highest plateau on Java (up to 2565 meters !).
+It’s the only place in Java where you have a slight chance of experiencing snow in July/August!

-The city of Dieng is at the north end of the plateau, and at an elevation of 2100 m.a.s.l. is the coldest city in Indonesia outside of Papua.
+At the north end of the plateau is the city of Dieng considered the coldest city in Indonesia outside of Papua.

 The name Dieng means “the place where the gods reside” when translated from Javanese.
 The locals more commonly call the area “the land above the clouds“.